JadsonCardozo06/JadsonCardozo06/README.md

 # 💫 About Me:
 📚 Hello, my name is Jadson Cardozo and I'm a analysis and systems development student, with interest for Software Engineer area.
-My objective is to gain experience in I.T to become a qualified professional for any challenge.<br>🌱 Currently in college I'm learning the C language, but on the outside I like to learn different projects in the area .<br>
+My objective is to gain experience in I.T to become a qualified professional for any challenge.<br>🌱 Currently in college, I'm learning the C language, but on the outside I like to learn different projects in the area .<br>

 ## 🌐 Social Media: